leojahrens/scatterfit/README.md

 ```
 <img src="./examples/gr20.png" height="300">

-In this example, the fit line shows the results from the continuous interaction model, and the lowest scatter marker shows the effect of x in among those within the bottom 5% of the distribution of z.
+In this example, the fit line shows the results from the continuous interaction model, and the lowest scatter marker shows the effect of x among those within the bottom 5% of the z distribution.

 Similar to scatterfit, the bins can also be created by sorting z into equally spaced bins.